Hypocisy/RPGCoreV3-Chinese-wiki/FontMagicModule.md

 # Configuring font constants

 These values are (mostly) results of trial and error.
 If you change one value, you are expected to tinker around until you find the proper values yourself.
-Do not expect me to help you figuring the numbers out.
+Do not expect me to help you figuring the numbers out after you change something.

 | Option | Type | Description | Defaults |
 |-|-|-|-|